redhat-cip/spinalstack-doc/docs/source/ops/logging/stack.rst

 kibana3
 -------

 Kibana is the visual interface to the ElasticSearch cluster.
-It is developped by the ElasticSearch team itself, it hence provides a good integration with ElasticSearch.
+It is developed by the ElasticSearch team itself, it hence provides a good integration with ElasticSearch.
 Kibana is a set a javascript files ran behind a web server.